pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

     :arg int dpi: specify the desired image resolution in dots per inch.
 Relevant only if `write_images=True` or `embed_images=True`.
 Default value is 150.

     :arg bool use_ocr: |PyMuPDFLayoutMode_Valid| use :ref:`OCR capability <pymupdf_layout_ocr_support>` to help analyse the page.

+    :arg str ocr_language: |PyMuPDFLayoutMode_Valid| specify the language to be used by the Tesseract OCR engine.
+Default is "eng" (English).
+Make sure that the respective language data files are installed.
+Remember to use correct Tesseract language codes.
+Multiple languages can be specified by concatenating the respective codes with a plus sign "+", for example "eng+deu" for English and German.

     :arg int ocr_dpi: |PyMuPDFLayoutMode_Valid| specify the desired image resolution in dots per inch for applying OCR to the intermediate image of the page.
 Default value is 400.
 Only relevant if the page has been determined to profit from OCR (no or few text, most of the page covered by images or character-like vectors, etc.).
 Large values may increase the OCR precision but increase memory requirements and processing time.
 There also is a risk of over-sharpening the image which may decrease OCR precision.
 So the default value should probably be sufficiently high.